About the Extreme Weather Response Program

 2024/2025 EWR Community Planning

-The table below provides an update on the status of EWR planning by community and the identified community lead.
-Table last updated September 18, 2024.
-Further updates will be shared after the election writ period.
+The table below provides periodic updates on the status of EWR planning by community and the identified community lead.
+Table last updated November 8, 2024.

 Community EWR Community LeadEWR Plan ReceivedApproval Date